Sun-Young-Park/Election-Analytics/README.md

 Welcome to my election analysis blog!
 It will be updated **every Sunday.** Feel free to reach out to me ([sunyoungpark@g.harvard.edu](sunyoungpark@g.harvard.edu)) if you have any comments or questions.

 # Past Presidential Election Results
+## Aug 30, 2020

 Predictions of the future are based on the patterns of the past.
 If X tended to predict Y well in the past, we would want to use that X in our model.
-So we start our journey by looking into past presidential election results.
+So we start our journey by looking into past presidential election results -- first at the national level.

 One thing in particular stands out: in the last 60 or so years, the race for the presidency has been **remarkably competitive between the two major parties**:

 ![](past_results.png)